mauriciopoppe/blog/site/content/notes/computer-science/data-structures/probabilistic.md

 ## Count min sketch

-Problem: count the number of times elements appear in a stream of data
+Problem: given a stream of data with keys and values, how can we get the sum of all the values for a given key?

-Approximate solution: keep counts in a fixed size matrix with multiple hash functions, the problem is that there are collisions and multiple keys may have the same hash value, if we have $k$ arrays each with its own hashing function we reduce the number of collisions, the returned value is the min value across all of the arrays
+Approximate solution: Assume that we have $d$ counter hash maps each one with its own hash function, every time we see a new key/value we add it to all the $d$ counter hash maps (`update`), to get the sum of values (`estimate`) we take the hash of the key and return the minimum value of the counters in all the $d$ hash maps, because the counter hash maps size is finite we will have collisions and a hash map may report a higher sum than what's the true value.

 <div class="columns">
     <div class="column">